lhqxinghun/scKTLD/README.md

 ```
 $ cd scKTLD
 $ python example.py
-# If it works properly, the following figure will be shown
+# If it works properly, You can find the result file in the output directory, including the .tld file that contains the identified TAD-like domain boundaries and the .tiff file for visualization.
+The .tiff file is shown as follows
 ```
 ![image](https://github.com/lhqxinghun/scKTLD/blob/main/data/exp-sc/Result.png)